tldr-pages/tldr/pages/linux/xev.md

 > Print contents of X events.
 > More information: <https://gitlab.freedesktop.org/xorg/app/xev>.

-- View all occuring X events.
+- View all occuring X events:

 `xev`

-- Monitor the X events of the root window instead of creating a new one.
+- Monitor the X events of the root window instead of creating a new one:

 `xev --root`